AP World History Unit 2 Practice Test: Networks of Exchange

 Question 7 Explanation:

+The correct answer is (A).
 Map #1 does not show contributing factors to the rise and fall of empires.
 Nor does it provide information on folklore or religious customs.
-Therefore option (A) is correct because it shows Afro-Eurasian trade and communication between regions.
+Option (A) is correct because it shows Afro-Eurasian trade and communication between regions.

 Question 8